Remnants of a Slain God

 Chapter 2: Character Creation

 To create your character, first spend some time thinking about what kind of character you would like to play.
-From mystical wizards to cybernetic soldiers and dozens of alien species to choose from, the choices are numerous.
-While there are many choices for those who can’t decide, character creation is simple when you know what you want.
+Do you want to be a mystical spellcaster or a gritty cybernetic soldier?
+There are dozens of classes you can take and mix and match to fit your vision.
+There are also dozens of original alien species and more traditional fantasy species to choose from that share the same space in this universe.
+While there are many choices for those who can’t decide, character creation is simple once you get an idea of what you want.

 |Enter combat & secondary information|